Last updated on 2026-03-27

 - Production Coordinator: Manage the production process, ensuring timelines and quality standards are met.

-Additionally, graduates may find opportunities in marketing, textiles, quality control, and even film and theatre costuming, showcasing the versatility of their training.
+Additionally, graduates may find opportunities in marketing, textiles, quality control, and even film and theatre costuming, showcasing the versatility of the skills acquired in this program.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.